mattcmerritt/GDD316-Lab3/README.md

 ## Enemies (red)
 - By default, they randomly roam all over the map
+- If they see a worker and are not fighting a guard, they will chase the worker and try to attack them
+- If chasing a worker that gets back home, they will go back to roaming
+- If they scare a worker, they will go back to roaming
 - If they see a guard, they will go up and attack the guard
 - If they take 3 hits, they will disappear
 - If they defeat a guard, they return to roaming